-This flavoursome potato was voted top of our red-skinned varieties in our own taste tests.
-Potato ‘Setanta’ is a top choice for making deliciously fluffy roasties with a lovely crunch on the outside.
-The buttery flesh makes excellent baked spuds and mash!
-It has a reputation for producing colossal yields, similar to ‘Rooster’, and shows good drought tolerance which makes it a useful allotment variety.
+This flavoursome potato was voted top of the red-skinned varieties in our own taste tests.
+Potato ‘Setanta’ is a great choice for making deliciously fluffy roasties with a lovely crunch on the outside.
+The buttery flesh also makes excellent baked spuds and mash!
+It has a reputation for producing colossal yields, similar to ‘Rooster’, and shows good drought-tolerance which makes it a useful allotment variety.

 Potato ‘Rooster’ makes a great choice for your Christmas dinner.
 This versatile Irish potato has found its niche as a top quality late maincrop with a fabulous flavour.
 The red-skinned tubers have pale yellow, floury flesh that won’t fall apart during cooking, making them ideal for crunchy roasties, fluffy mash or a buttery baked potato.
 Delicious, however you cook them.